Watch out for the quiet ones

 UPON GRADUATION from Mount Holyoke College Laura was no longer the shy person she used to be.
 She has kept herself busy with a wide variety of activities, several of which qualified her as our family athlete — playing tennis, competing in triathlons, taking kickboxing lessons.

 Years ago she became an avid fan of the Boston Red Sox and New England Patriots, but after being transferred to Charlotte, Laura split her allegiance between the Patriots and the Carolina Panthers, though New England's Tom Brady remained her favorite quarterback.
-She has since moved to Atlanta and still roots for the Patriots and for Brady.
+She has since moved to Atlanta and back to Charlotte, continuing to root for the Patriots and for Brady.

-Like other women in the family — and this I cannot explain — she has her own cue and enjoys playing pool.
-My sister, Mary, played in a pool league about 50 years ago, before it was the thing to do.
+Like other women in the family — and this I cannot explain — she had her own cue and years ago enjoyed playing pool.
+My sister, Mary, played in a pool league about 55 years ago, before it was the thing to do.
 Her daughter Danielle has her own cue.
-So does my younger daughter, Meridith, also has played in pool leagues and several tournaments.
+So did my younger daughter, Meridith, also has played in pool leagues and several tournaments.
 This is one of those twists and turns referred to earlier.
 I don't know where this interest in pool originated.
 Perhaps from a cousin my parents never talked about.
 It had to be a girl cousin because Major men are terrible at pool.

 A few years ago Laura did another un-Major-like thing — she briefly took up golf.
 I mean, real golf, not that miniature stuff I played years ago.

 But the stunner came in 2007 when Laura announced she was moonlighting at something that wouldn't have surprised me at all had it come from either of her siblings: Laura was doing stand-up comedy.